codeHokage1/fx_trading-application/README.md

 The system has two roles: `user` (default) and `admin`.
 The role is embedded in the JWT at login — no extra DB call on each request.

-To promote a user to admin, update their `role` column directly:
+**Every new account is assigned `user` on signup.** There is no API endpoint for role promotion by design — granting admin access requires a direct database change by someone who already has DB access:

 ```sql
 UPDATE users SET role = 'admin' WHERE email = 'admin@example.com';
 ```

+This is intentional.
+Exposing a role-promotion endpoint would be a security risk.
+Admin access is an ops-level action, not a product-level one.

-Admin routes are guarded by `RolesGuard` and return `403 Forbidden` for non-admin tokens.
+Admin routes return `403 Forbidden` for any token without the `admin` role.

 ---